kubernetes-retired/service-catalog/docs/design.md

 The Credentials will not be stored in the Service Catalog's datastore.
-Rather, they will be stored in the Kubenetes core as Secrets and a reference to the Secret will be saved within the `ServiceServiceInstanceCredential` resource.
-If the ServiceServiceInstanceCredential `Spec.SecretName` is not specified then the Controller will use the ServiceServiceInstanceCredential `Name` property as the name of the Secret.
+Rather, they will be stored in the Kubenetes core as Secrets and a reference to the Secret will be saved within the `ServiceInstanceCredential` resource.
+If the ServiceInstanceCredential `Spec.SecretName` is not specified then the Controller will use the ServiceInstanceCredential `Name` property as the name of the Secret.

-ServiceServiceInstanceCredentials are not required to be in the same Kubenetes Namespace as the Service ServiceInstance.
+ServiceInstanceCredentials are not required to be in the same Kubenetes Namespace as the Service ServiceInstance.
 This allows for sharing of Service ServiceInstances across Applications and Namespaces.